Mikrés Kykládes – The “Back Islands”

 there are good

-walking opportunities – a virtue of necessity, as there are no scooters for rent or bus service.
-(There were recent attempts at both, but the minibus wasn’t licensed by the national KTEL, and the hopeful guy with bikes couldn’t get a permit to keep petrol
+walking opportunities – a virtue of necessity, as there are no scooters for rent but there is a bus service.
+(The hopeful guy with bikes couldn’t get a permit to keep petrol

 in jerry cans).
 The hiking should be great, better than Irakliá’s, but the islanders drove away their faithful walking clientele in 1998 by bulldozing the spectacular cobbled kalderími between Stavrós port and Mersíni hamlet to build the new main road, and damaging the old path from Stavrós to the other hamlet of Kalotarítissa with a pointless, now-unusable jeep track, a textbook example of wasted EU funds.